fusioncharts/dev_centre_docs/using-with-javascript-libraries/angularjs/configuring-advanced-features-using-angularjs.md

 A column 2D chart rendered with annotations is shown below:

-{% embed_chart {"source": "using-with-javascript-libraries-angularjs-configuring-advanced-features-using-angularjs-example-2.js", "id": "2"} %}
+{% embed_chart using-with-javascript-libraries-angularjs-configuring-advanced-features-using-angularjs-example-2.js }

 The text **Promotional activities for Butterfinger made it surpass Snickers, the highest selling brand for 3 years** in the above chart is an annotation of type text, the rectangle around this text is a rectangle annotation, and the chocolate bars are image annotations.

 A column 2D chart, without these annotations, is shown below:

-{% embed_chart {"source": "using-with-javascript-libraries-angularjs-configuring-advanced-features-using-angularjs-example-3.js", "id": "3"} %}
+{% embed_chart using-with-javascript-libraries-angularjs-configuring-advanced-features-using-angularjs-example-3.js }

 The HTML code to create the chart with annotations is given below: